 Each year, one in three older adults falls, often with severe results for health and independence.
 But you can take simple steps to stay safe and active

 Falls are all too common among older adults.
 In fact, one in three older adults will fall this year.
 That’s a big concern because bouncing back isn’t always so simple.

 Falls are the top cause of injuries in seniors, including head injuries, fractures, and even spinal cord injuries, warns Dr. Cynthia J. Brown, director of the division of gerontology, geriatrics, and palliative care at the University of Alabama at Birmingham.
 Fortunately, some simple steps can safeguard your home and protect you on the go.

 While a fall can happen anywhere, certain places invite more danger.
 One of the top rooms for concern: the bathroom.
-“I ask my patients to tell me one soft place they can land in their bathroom if they fall,” says Brown.
+“I ask my patients to tell me one soft place they can land in their bathroom if they fall,” says Dr. Brown.
 “All have answered that there aren’t any.”
 Dr. Brown recommends installing grab bars in the shower or beside the toilet.
-It’s also smart to use a nonslip mat in the shower.
+It’s also smart to use a non-slip mat in the shower.

 Stairs are another place where a fall can lead to a significant injury.
-Having handrails on both sides and using them can reduce the risk of a fall, says Brown.
+Having handrails on both sides and using them can reduce the risk of a fall, says Dr. Brown.